Meet Sahira

 Assalamu alaikum.

 I am a drag djinn, a performance artist who draws on the figure of the djinn from Islamic mythology as a framework for my work.
-Djinn are beings of smokeless fire and shape-shifting by nature, and I approach drag as a practice rooted in transformation, movement, and honesty.
+Djinn are shape-shifters made of smokeless fire and similarly I shape-shift in the way I work, perform, and create, informed by living with ADHD.
 My work is grounded in refusing rigid boundaries, both in form and in identity.

 My relationship to the djinn is also familial and inherited, shaped by stories from my childhood in Zanzibar where djinn were understood not as fantasy, but as active presences tied to land, protection, and consequence.
 This understanding informs how I think about ancestry, place, and responsibility within my work.